 - Canada’s financial institutions have made a commitment to support businesses and individuals through these difficult times in a responsible, fair, and compassionate manner.
 We encourage you to contact your credit union BEFORE you begin to develop financial hardship as a result of the COVID-19 outbreak.

-- Many Saskatchewan credit unions have posted information on their websites about their COVID-19 member benefit programs and changes to service levels.
+- Many Saskatchewan credit unions have posted information on their websites about their COVID-19 member benefit programs,changes to service levels and community support and outreach programs.

 - USA-based National Cooperative Business Association has created a resources page and a number of helpful videos HERE.